peterinhukou/SQL-Database-Foundation-2016_Fall/README.md

 # SQL-Database-Foundation-2016_Fall
-In this class, I learned ER model and SQL query.
+In this repository, I attached my assignments of ER model and SQL query.
+ER model : assignment 01 & 02,